-• Improve pedestrian and bike safety;
+- Improves pedestrian and bike safety

-• Support the efficient movement of freight traffic within the project area.
+- Supports the efficient movement of freight traffic within the project area.

 Environmental Services worked with the Central Eastside Industrial District’s Freight Committee and Portland’s Bureau of Transportation to design the travel lanes.

-The green streets in this project will collect stormwater runoff from streets and allow the water to soak into the ground as soil and vegetation filter pollutants.
+The green streets in this project collect stormwater runoff from streets and allow the water to soak into the ground as soil and vegetation filter pollutants.
 The city maintains green streets to ensure that they effectively manage stormwater.
 Portland has more than a thousand green street planters that manage stormwater, reduce sewer backups and add green space in neighborhoods.
 Go to www.portlandoregon.gov/bes/greenstreets to see green street examples and get more information.

-Throughout construction, please contact Debbie Caselton with questions or concerns either by phone at 503-823-2831 or by email.
+Contact Debbie Caselton at 503-823-2831 or by email.